-The world is mourning the passing of a true King following Chadwick Boseman’s death.
+The world continues to mourn the passing of a true King, actor Chadwick Boseman.

-An actor and soldier for his people, it turns out Chadwick was sick with colon cancer when he was filming Black Panther, determined to deliver what would become one of the Black community’s proudest cultural moments.
-The shocking announcement of his passing was made last night on the late legend’s social media.
-It reads:
+A soldier for his people, it turns out Chadwick was sick with colon cancer while filming Black Panther, but was determined to deliver what would become one of the Black community’s proudest cultural moments.
+The shocking announcement of his passing was made last year, August 28, via the legend’s social media.
+It read:

 It is with immeasurable grief that we confirm the passing of Chadwick Boseman.